-This temporary surge in testosterone could cause the cancer to grow more quickly for a short time, which might make any symptoms you have worse – this is known as a flare.
+This temporary surge in testosterone could cause the cancer to grow more quickly for a short time, which might make any symptoms you have worse for about a week – this is known as a flare.

-If you’re having an LHRH agonist, you’ll be given a short course of anti-androgen tablets to stop any problems caused by this surge of testosterone.
+If you’re having an LHRH agonist, you’ll be given a short course of anti-androgen tablets as well.
+This should stop any problems caused by this surge of testosterone.

-Unlike LHRH agonists, degarelix doesn’t cause a temporary surge in testosterone with the first treatment so you won’t need to take anti-androgen tablets.
+Unlike LHRH agonists, degarelix doesn’t cause a surge in testosterone with the first treatment, so you won’t need to take anti-androgen tablets.

 - on their own